Eunos MRT station

-The design of the station's roof took inspiration from traditional Minangkabau architecture.
-Additionally, there are two murals created by local artist Erica Wee as a part of SMRT's heritage-themed Comic Connect public art display.
-The murals showcase the history of Eunos as well as Katong and Joo Chiat.
+In contrast to other elevated Phase IIA stations, which have domed roofs, Eunos has a traditional Malay roof as it is located in a Malay area.
+The station also has two murals created by local artist Erica Wee as part of SMRT's heritage-themed Comic Connect public art display, which showcases the history of Eunos as well as Katong and Joo Chiat.